bcrist/limp/readme.md

     function require_array (parser) --> table
     function require_array (parser, expected) --> table

 Attempts to consume a subexpression.
 If `expected` is provided, the subexpression will only be consumed if it begins with this string, as if using `if expression(expected) then ... end`.
 Additional values/subexpressions will be parsed using `array_items`.

-    function property (parser, expected_key = nil) --> key | nil, value | nil
+    function property (parser) --> key | nil, value | nil function property (parser, expected_key) --> key | nil, value | nil
+    function require_property (parser) --> key, value
-    function require_property (parser, expected_key = nil) --> key, value
+    function require_property (parser, expected_key) --> key, value

 Attempts to consume a subexpression.
 The first value in the subexpression is the key.
 If there are no additional values, the value is assumed to be `true`.
-If there are more than one additional value, or if the value is a property itself, they are parsed as if by `object_items`.
+If there are more than one additional value, or if the value is a property itself, they are parsed as if by
+`object_items`.
 If `expected_key` is provided, the subexpression will only be consumed if the key matches that string.

+    function property (parser, table, ...) --> key | nil, value | nil
+    function require_property (parser, table, ...) --> key, value

+Attempts to consume a subexpression.
+The first value in the subexpression is the key.
+A function will be looked up in the provided table.
+That function will be called and passed the parser, key name, and any additional parameters passed into `property`, and it should parse the remainder of the subexpression and return a value.
+A metatable can be used to handle/ignore unrecognized keys, otherwise such edge cases will result in an error.

     function object_items (parser, obj = {}) --> table